Carson Kelly Player Props: Diamondbacks vs. Giants

-After going 1-for-3 with an RBI in his last game, Carson Kelly and the Arizona Diamondbacks face the San Francisco Giants (who will start Alex Cobb) at 9:45 PM ET on Tuesday.
+Carson Kelly -- 0-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Logan Webb on the hill, on August 2 at 9:45 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Mariners.
+He had a hitless performance in his previous game (0-for-3) against the Giants.

 Carson Kelly Game Info & Props vs. the Giants